kinderp/teaster/README.md

     _Description_:

          -  The first 2 actors submit the request to the consumer, using the correct id.
-            The consumer creates or modifies the source (Dockerfile, Vagranfile) for provisioning.
+            The consumer creates or modifies the source (Dockerfile, Vagranfile) for provisioning of testing packages.
             Then the consumer forwards the modified source to the builder (destionation).
             The builder builds (run env, prov env)

             (Note) the building process will be an asynchronous process so we need some sort of notification.

+- **Share a reproducer** (uc#5)

+     _Actors_:

+         - Tester        : He wants to share a reproducer for a particular bug.

+    _Input_:

-- uc#3
+         - (bug id, reproducer)

+    _Output_:

+         - (link to the reproducer) or an error

+         link to a bash script
+         link to a testmodule
+         link to testmodule and needles

+    _Description_:

+         -  The tester sends the reproducer.
+            The system saves the reproducer somewhere and returns a link.

 # What does teaster do for you?
 1. accept requests to create the couple (runtime environment, provisioning environment) and publish that one somewhere